Blotre/blotre/README.md

 # API
 Hey you!
 You, the github lurking developer with the hot new app.
 Yeah you!
 We love you.
 A lot.

-Developers are what make Blot're great.
-So, to show our wholehearted love, we've build an intuitive and powerful set of APIs for you to integrate into your application.
-Hook your app up the the color graph today.
+Developers make Blot're great.
+So to show our wholehearted love, we've build an intuitive and powerful set of APIs for you to integrate into your application.
+Hook your app up to the the color graph today.

 Check out [our documentation](https://github.com/mattbierner/blotre/wiki/Api) to get started.